 Lessons About Labor Day For Kids

+Our labor day plans often include picnics and end of summer celebrations, but understanding Labor Day is important!
 Looking for why do we celebrate Labor Day kid version?
-Use this:

 How do I explain Labor Day to my child?